vmbrasseur/Public_Speaking/README.md

 Tech conferences are not the only way to do public speaking.
-You can find local users groups on [Meetup](http://www.meetup.com/) and similar sites that might be interested in hearnig your talks, as well!
+You can find local users groups on [Meetup](http://www.meetup.com/) and similar sites that might be interested in hearing your talks, as well!

 #### Aggregators of CFPs